 How do Wind Turbines Affect Met Radar and What Constitutes a Significant Impact?

 There are different types of radar that can be affected by wind developments.
 Most often, impacted radar are situated at airports, however, weather radar can also be affected.
-Although you might think weather radar are only used for forecasting the weather, there are other important roles that these radar facilitate.
+The data collected from weather radar is used for many different purposes.
+The most common is to ensure you are prepared for the conditions in the day and week ahead, but it is also used more strategically and has an important role in determining connected weather events.
+These include, but are not limited to:

 Met radar scan at multiple elevation angles to build a 3D picture of the atmosphere, which assists the radar in identifying precipitation transitions and vertical weather structure.
 This understanding improves rainfall accuracy and flood predictions.